rufig/spf/docs/readme.en.md

 * `/docs`    - documentation
 * `/lib`     - standard libraries, ANS and non-ANS extensions like `float.f`, `locals.f` ...
 * `/samples` - debugged GUI and console mode samples.
-* `/src`     - full sources with comments and compile.bat file.
+* `/src`     - full sources with comments and compilation script.

 Files in the root directory: